Ashley Alexiss Puts Round Booty On Show In Tight Jeans In Eye-Catching Pic

 “Lol d*mn straight darlin,” wrote another supporter.

-In addition, Ashley posted another photo yesterday to her social media page that’s racked up over 18,400 likes.
-She stood by an orange SUV and sported a chic, black bodysuit.
+Ashley posted another photo yesterday to her social media page that’s racked up over 18,400 likes.
+In that pic, she stood by an orange SUV and sported a chic black bodysuit.
 It had a low neckline that put her cleavage on show, and long flared pants.
-She cinched her waist with a black-and-white piece of fabric that she tied into a bow and her pink sandals peeked through.
-She accessorized with sunglasses and slung a purse over her shoulder.
+She cinched her waist with a black-and-white belt that she tied into a bow and she finished the look with pink sandals.
+She accessorized with sunglasses and a purse slung over her shoulder.